shudnal/TradersExtended/README.md

 To exclude some item from that rule you can set its prefab name in "Undiscovered items list to sell" config.

-Vanilla items will always be there (if global key met).
+Vanilla items will be available (if its addition is not disabled and global key met).

+If you disable automatic addition of vanilla item in trader list you have to manually add items in buy list and add its prefab names to "Undiscovered items list to sell" config.

 ## Repair

 Trader will repair your items for 2 coins each.
 You can set cost in coins.

 Set trader name or its prefab name in the appropriate list for it to repair set type of items.
 Weapons or Armor.

+## Buyback

+If you have recently sold an item to a Trader it will be available to buy back at first position on the buy list and will be color highlighted.

+Colors are configurable.

+Only last sold item is available to buy back.

 ## Trader use coins